Skip to contents

 Formatting input data for use with LegATo

-LegATo functions expect data that is properly formatted in a MultiAssayExperiment container that is compatible with the animalcules package.
+LegATo functions expect data properly formatted in a MultiAssayExperiment container, with naming conventions that are compatible with animalcules.
 Obtaining properly formatted data can be achieved easily via the create_formatted_MAE() function from the LegATo package, as detailed below.

 A note on compatibility with other packages

-If you’ve analyzed your metagenomic or 16S data via the MetaScope package, you can aggregate your sample outputs with user-input metadata using the convert_animalcules() or convert_animalcules_silva() functions.
+If you’ve analyzed your metagenomic or 16S data via the MetaScope package, you can aggregate your sample outputs with user-input metadata using the MetaScope::convert_animalcules() or MetaScope::convert_animalcules_silva() functions prior to loading your data into LegATo.
 These functions create a taxonomy table and collate all data into a LegATo- and animalcules-compatible MultiAssayExperiment object.

-You can also format your data analyzed elsewhere (like PathoScope 2.0) with the animalcules package in the upload step with the R Shiny app, and then select “Download Animalcules File” to obtain a MAE object that can be used with LegATo.
+You can also format your data analyzed elsewhere (e.g., PathoScope 2.0 or Kraken) with the animalcules package in the upload step with the R Shiny app, and then select “Download Animalcules File” to obtain a MAE object that can be used with LegATo.

 Requirements for using create_formatted_MAE()